 workers.
 A recognized apprenticeship program may be associated with these occupations.

-skills to coordinate, supervise, manage, or train others to acomplish goals.
-Examples include
+supervise, manage, or train others to accomplish goals.

-food service managers, electricians, agricultural technicians, legal secretaries, occupational
+Examples include food service managers, travel guides, electricians, agricultural technicians, barbers, nannies, and medical assistants.

 SVP Range: 6.0 < 7.0